 The interconnectedness of today’s business environment has significantly heightened the complexity of incident response (IR).
 The need for immediate action, precise communication, and real-time collaboration is more critical than ever.
 However, beyond the technical precision required in solving problems, there lies an often overlooked aspect of effective IR management: the etiquette of incident response calls.
 As companies become more global and teams more dispersed, mastering this facet of communication becomes paramount.
 Technology plays a pivotal role in transforming these calls from chaotic discussions into efficient, clear, and courteous exchanges that enable swift resolution of issues.

 This blog delves into how technology enhances incident response call etiquette, from enabling clarity to ensuring respect and maintaining focus.
-It goes beyond the common guidelines for on-call management, exploring the nuances of modern tools and platforms that facilitate the kind of professionalism and efficiency critical to effective incident response.
+It goes beyond the common guidelines for on-call management, exploring the nuances of modern tools and platforms that facilitate the kind of professionalism and efficiency critical to effective incident response, especially during cyber incidents.

 Traditionally, incident response was managed in physical "war rooms," where key stakeholders gathered to assess, diagnose, and resolve issues.
 With the rise of distributed workforces and global teams, these crisis rooms have shifted to virtual spaces.
 Now, most incident response calls happen over platforms like Zoom, Microsoft Teams, or dedicated incident response tools like Squadcast or PagerDuty.